Buy Breakdown Cover

 Can I have any stickers fitted to my front or rear screens?

-The law is a little vague so common sense must prevail.
-One or two stickers are essentially harmless but seriously obscuring your windows with “baby on board” placards and cuddly toys can either constitute an offence under The Road Vehicles Construction and Use Regulations, carrying a potential maximum fine of £1000 or, if combined with irresponsible actions on the road, could land you with a prosecution for careless driving.
+Common sense must prevail.
+Several small stickers may be harmless, but obscuring your view with large “baby on board” placards and cuddly toys can constitute an offence under The Road Vehicles Construction and Use Regulations.

 The bottom corners of the windscreen in my car are turning white.
 Should I be concerned?